 The project is conducted within the framework of The Swedish Energy AgencyProgram “Fordonsstrategisk Forskning och Innovation” (FFI).

 The multidisciplinary FFI project is focused upon Swedish Biomimetics 3000®’s μMist® platform technology.
 This potentially breakthrough technology utilises a radically different mechanism for producing highly uniform, tuneable fine droplets, inspired by the Bombardier Beetle.
-The μMist® technology is also being considered for development in collaboration with market leading industrial partner for applications within personal care and consumer industries.
+The μMist® technology is also being considered for development in collaboration with a market-leading industrial partner for applications within personal care and consumer industries.

 Lars-Uno Larsson, Chief Executive Officer of Swedish Biomimetics 3000® said,